r3nt0n/bopscrk/README.md

   -l, --leet         enable leet transformations
-  -n                 max amount of words to combine each time (default: 2) -a , --artists     artists to search song lyrics (comma-separated) --lyrics-all       make all the possible transforms with lyrics -x                 exclude all the words included in other wordlists
+  -n                 max amount of words to combine each time (default: 2) -a , --artists     artists to search song lyrics (comma-separated) -A, --lyrics-all   enable all possible transforms with lyrics -x , --exclude     exclude all the words included in other wordlists
                      (several wordlists should be comma-separated) -o , --output      output file to save the wordlist (default: tmp.txt)

 ```